gaastonsr/pill-dispenser/README.md

 ### ValidationError

 Most error responses contain only `code`, `name` and `message` fields.
 Validation errors contain an `errors` field with an array containing all validation errors.
+Validation errors have a 400 http code.

 Each element in the array is an object with the structure: